MahfuzulAlam/directorist-custom-field-video-upload/README.md

-# directorist-custom-field-video-upload
+# Directorist - Custom Video Upload Field
-This is an extension for Directorist plugin.
-It helps to generate Video Upload custom field in Directorist plugin.
+This is an extension of the Directorist plugin.
+It helps to generate a Video Upload custom field in the Directorist plugin.